Total $\mathbb{A}$-variation flows: Introduction

 The study of more general differential operators in the context of linear growth functionals goes back to Van Schaftingen in \cite{vanSchaftingen} and the space $\BVA$ has been further investigated in \cite{Diening, Gmeineder, vanSchaftingen, arroyo2020slicing,MR4340491,MR4029794}.
-In the context of image restoration, integrands of the type $f(x,\mathbb{A}u)$ with very mild continuity assumptions and general $\mathbb{A}$ were considered in \cite{MR4492883}.
+In the context of image restoration, integrands of the type $f(x,\mathbb{A}u)$ with very mild continuity assumptions and general $\mathbb{A}$ were considered in e.g.\ in \cite{MR4492883,d2025relaxation}.

 The regularity of such elliptic problems has been considered e.g.\ in \cite{gmeineder2019sobolev,MR4110431,MR4188326,MR4571629} and is an interesting problem for the future in the parabolic case.